YiyanXu/DiFashion/README.md

 This is the pytorch implementation of our paper:
 > Diffusion Models for Generative Outfit Recommendation

-## Examples
+## Generated Examples
-- Examples of generated images (enclosed in small black squares within each outfit) for the PFITB task.
+- Generated images (enclosed in small black squares within each outfit) for the PFITB task.
 ![Examples for FITB task.](./figures/fitb_examples.png)

-- Examples of generated outfits for the GOR task.
+- Generated outfits for the GOR task.
 ![Examples for GOR task.](./figures/gor_examples.png)

 ## DiFashion Overview